Teaching Artist Opportunities

 Teaching artists in a variety of arts disciplines are sought for residencies in Applied Arts courses (technique acquisition and craft development) in support of the PVA High School Extended Day program.

-- Serve between 4-24 classes, 10-30 students per class, over an extended period of time
+- Serve between 7-24 classes, 1 to 2 days a week, 10-30 students per class, over an extended period of time

 - Will be scheduled within our trimester structure (Fall, Winter, Spring) during the school year